Skip to main content

 Just because a firework is legal, doesn't mean it's safe.
 Sparklers seem like harmless fun for the kids, but they are responsible for about 1,400 eye injuries each year.

 Keep a safe distance from fireworks.
-A recent study showed that 65 percent of victims were bystanders.
+A recent study showed that 65% of victims were bystanders.

 Don't be a part of these alarming statistics.
 Protect yourself and your children.

 Know what to do if you or someone else experience a fireworks injury.
-Be sure to seek medical care right away!
+Seek immediate medical care!